j-ovalle/machine-learning-assigment/README.md

 ## 9. Note on tools

 Analysis in Python 3 (pandas, scikit-learn, matplotlib).
-The written report was prepared following the BSBI Essay Guide (Times New Roman 12, justified, 1.5 spacing, Harvard referencing).